 Ardour will only ever deal with a single audio device.
 If you want to use more than one, you have two choices:

 - If you want to use Ardour to start JACK (which handles all audio I/O) you will need to create a "fake" audio device on your computer the represents all the multiple devices you wish to use.
 How to do this is platform dependent and described below.

 - Use a different tool to start JACK and manage all the devices.

-Ardour is fundamentally designed to be a component in a pro-audio/music creation environment and standard operating practice for such setups involves using only a single digital sample "clock" (something counting off the time between audio samples).
+Ardour is fundamentally designed to be a component in a pro-audio/music creation environment.
+Standard operating practice for such setups involves using only a single digital sample clock (something counting off the time between audio samples).
 This means that trying to use multiple independent soundcards is problematic, because each soundcard has its own sample clock, running independently from the others.
-Over time, these different clocks drift out of sync with each other, and cause glitches in the audio.
-You can't stop this drift, although in some cases the effects may be insignificant enough that some people might not care about them.
+Over time, these different clocks drift out of sync with each other, which causes glitches in the audio.
+You cannot stop this drift, although in some cases the effects may be insignificant enough that some people might not care about them.

 Thus in an ideal world you should not use multiple independent soundcards but instead use a single device with a single clock and all the inputs, outputs and other features that you need.

 Of course, a lot of people don't live in an ideal world, and believe that software should make up for this.